-The Alliance serves as the comprehensive technical assistance and training provider for the United States Department of Justice for federally funded Centers.
-The Alliance also works with Centers outside the federal initiative in the U.S. and abroad.
-There are currently more than 80 operational Centers in the United States with ten international Centers (Canada, Mexico, England, Jordan, and Sweden).
-There are over 140 Centers currently developing in the United States, Europe, the Middle East, Africa, and Central America.
-The Alliance is currently partnered with the Mexican government, Management Systems International, and USAID to help open more than twenty Women's Justice Centers in Mexico.
+The FJCA serves as the comprehensive technical assistance and training provider for the United States Department of Justice for federally funded Centers.
+The FJCA also works with Centers outside the federal initiative in the U.S. and abroad.
+There are currently 90 operating Centers in the United States and Centers in more than ten other countries.
+There are over 100 more Centers currently developing in the United States, Europe, the Middle East, Africa, and Central America.
+The FJCA is regularly hired by local communities, local government agencies, or corporate funders to provide strategic planning services in order to develop new Centers or similar multi-agency collaboratives.